Swami Vivekananda in Southern California

 Pasadena

-Vivekananda was the guest of Mrs. Emeline F. Bowler, president of Shakespeare Club.
+Vivekananda was a guest of Mrs. Emeline F. Bowler, president of Shakespeare Club.
 During this stay, he delivered a number of lectures at the Shakespeare Club.
+Her house also doesn’t exist, the spot occupied by the Macy’s departmental store.

 309 Monterey Rd.